brad12345678901/IntermediateProj2/README.md

 # Truly Amazing ETH ATM
-Is a modified project given by the Metacrafters Team of the template given for the project module 2.
-It is essentially how to simulate smart contracts into your webpages and be interactable with your front-end.
+Is a transaction-based project to simulate the process of minting and burning tokens within your account.

 ## To Make this work
 Clone this github project by using git clone {link of this github}.
 Then after that, do these steps: